 7. RME Audio Interface BABYFACEPROFS

 Looking for an audio interface that delivers the BEST sound fidelity without noise and distortion?

-And, we haven’t even mentioned its capabilities yet.
+And I haven’t even mentioned its capabilities yet.

 Aside from reliable audio circuits, drivers, and mechanics, the RME is designed with energy-saving technologies, which means you don’t need to plug this into an external supply.

-PLUS, it can also work on iOS devices.
+Plus, it can also work on iOS devices.
 Cool, right?

-Not to mention that it works on the Full SteadyClock FS circuit for lowest jitter and highest jitter immunity.
+What’s more, it works on the Full SteadyClock FS circuit for lowest jitter and highest jitter immunity.

 This audio interface includes reverb and delay effects, and it also features an FPGA-based DSP mixer that can add a three-band parametric equalizer to all inputs and outputs.

 With this one on your side, all you’d need to do is to start mixing your vocals and the guitars from the instrument inputs.